The Coulomb Branch Formula for Quiver Moduli Spaces

 \eject

 \baselineskip=17pt

-\sectiono{Introduction} A quiver is a collection of nodes $i=1\dots K$ connected by arrows $i\longrightarrow j$, and decorated by positive integers $N_i$ and real parameters $\zeta_i$.
-In the physics literature, quivers describe the matter content of supersymmetric gauge theories \cite{Douglas:1996sw,Denef:2002ru}.
+\sectiono{Introduction} A quiver is a collection of nodes $i=1,\dots ,K$ connected by arrows $i\longrightarrow j$, and decorated by positive integers $N_i$ and real parameters $\zeta_i$.\footnote{This definition differs slightly from the common definition of a quiver in mathematical literature.
+There a ``quiver'' is typically defined as an oriented graph.
+The collection of data we call a ``quiver'', is in the mathematical literature sometimes referred to as a ``quiver setting''.} In the physics literature, quivers describe the matter content of supersymmetric gauge theories \cite{Douglas:1996sw,Denef:2002ru}.
 The nodes label $U(N_i)$ gauge groups, the arrows denote bifundamental matter, while the $\zeta_i$'s are known as Fayet-Iliopoulos (FI) parameters.
 In the mathematics literature, quivers are fundamental objects in representation theory (see e.g. \cite{DerksenWeyman, Reineke:2008} for entry points).
 The collection of integers $(N_1,\cdots N_K)$ is called the dimension vector and the parameters $(\zeta_1,\cdots \zeta_{K})$ define a choice of stability condition \cite{King:1993}.

 We restrict to 2-acyclic quivers, i.e. such that there are no arrows running in both directions between any two nodes -- in a generic situation such arrows can be removed in pairs without affecting the relevant results.
 Let $\gamma_{ij}$ be the number of arrows from the $i$-th node to the $j$-th node: $\gamma_{ij}$ is a positive integer if the arrows are directed from the $i$-th to the $j$-th node, and negative in the opposite situation.
 There is no loss of generality in assuming that the FI parameters associated to any quiver satisfy \be \sum_{i=1}^K N_i \zeta_i = 0\, . \ee It is convenient to introduce an abstract $K$-dimensional vector space spanned by basis elements $\gamma_1,\cdots \gamma_K$, and associate a vector $\gamma=\sum_i N_i \gamma_i$ to a quiver with dimension vector $N\equiv (N_1,\cdots N_K)$.
 Since $N_i$'s are integers, the vector $\gamma$ belongs to a $K$-dimensional lattice $\Gamma$ spanned by basis vectors $\gamma_i$.
 We also denote by $\Gamma^+$ the cone of lattice vectors of the form $\sum_i n_i\gamma_i$ with $n_i\ge 0$; all physical quivers are described by some vector $\gamma\in\Gamma^+$.
 Finally we introduce a vector space $\VV$ consisting of elements of the form $\sum_i u_i\gamma_i$ with $u_i\in {\mathbb R}$, and a bilinear symplectic product (the Dirac-Schwinger-Zwanziger, or DSZ product) on $\VV$ via \be \left\langle \sum_i u_i\gamma_i, \, \, \sum_j v_j\gamma_j\right\rangle=\sum_{i,j} \gamma_{ij}u_i v_j\, . \ee It will also be convenient to introduce the inner product between the FI parameters $\zeta=(\zeta_1,\cdots \zeta_K)$ and a vector $u=\sum_i u_i \gamma_i\in\VV$: \be \zeta \cdot u = \sum_{i=1}^K \zeta_i u_i\, , \ee so that eq.\refb{enzeta} can be expressed as $\zeta\cdot\gamma=0$.
 In the following we shall denote by $\cQ(\gamma;\zeta)$ a quiver with dimension vector $ N$ and FI parameters $ \zeta$ satisfying \refb{enzeta}.